MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ::: moniker range="sc-dpm-2019"

 ## VMware backup to tape
 For long term retention on VMware backup data on-premise, you can now enable VMware backups to tape.
 The backup frequency can be selected based on the retention range (which will vary from 1-99 years) on tape drives.
 The data on tape drives could be both compressed and encrypted.
 DPM 2019 supports both OLR (Original Location Recovery) & ALR (Alternate Location Recovery) for restoring the protected VM.
 Also supports ILR (Item Level Recovery) of individual files & folders of Window Server VMs.
+[Learn more](back-up-vmware.md#vmware-parallel-backups).

 ## Support to newer workloads backups
 With DPM 2019, you can back up newer versions of different workloads, listed below: